snowdj/course/README.md

 Check out the course [syllabus](https://github.com/softEcon/course/blob/master/syllabus.pdf) for details.
 A broader perspective about the *Software Engineering for Economists Initiative* is provided [here](http://slideviewer.herokuapp.com/github/softEcon/overview/blob/master/initiative.ipynb?create=1).

+We cordially invite researchers to submit lectures about topics they care about.
+If you are interested in contributing, please do not hesitate to let us know.

 Contact:

 [![Join the chat at https://gitter.im/softEcon/contact](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/softEcon/contact?utm_source=share-link&utm_medium=link&utm_campaign=share-link